Deep NURBS -- Admissible Physics-informed Neural Networks

 \section{Numerical results}

 In the previous section, we presented the overall framework of the deep NURBS (DN) method.
-In this section, we validate its efficiency for various cases (with different geometries).
+In this section, we validate its efficiency for various cases with different geometries.
 The application of DN to real-world problems should be the focus of future work.
 We used three different examples with different boundary conditions and geometrical setups.
+As for the optimization, we used the default hyperparameters suggested in Adam's original paper \cite{adam2014}.
+The value of the learning rate $\gamma$ is set fixed to the value of $10^{-3}$ for all the examples.
+Additionally, all simulations were run with 300k epochs to guarantee that the comparisons are fair, that is, the optimization errors are negligible and the errors are due to the approximant characteristics.
 In the first example, we emphasize the manner in which the DN method copes with rough discontinuities and the presence of singularities.
-IIn the second example, we present the results obtained for a smoother geometry with a well-guessed admissible field $\varphi$ (Eq.\ref{eq:admField}).
-In the final example, we focus on the impact of the choice of $\varphi$ on the optimization convergence rate and on the estimate accuracy.
-However, we show that the minimizer converges to the sought-after solution.
+In the second example, we present the results obtained for a smoother geometry with a well-guessed admissible field $\varphi$ (Eq. \eqref{eq:admField}).
+In the last example, we focus on the impact of the choice of $\varphi$ on the optimization convergence rate and on the estimate accuracy.
 The latter fact we refer to as the inductive bias.
-We consider the two-dimensional Poisson equation given in Eq. \ref{eq:poisson1}
+We consider the two-dimensional Poisson equation given in Eq. \eqref{eq:poisson1}